sullivanyoung/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-use snscrape to do scrape tweets from specific user account
+use snscrape to scrape tweets from specific twitter user account

 perform basic twitter sentiment analysis using textblob and export to csv